wokwi/wokwi-docs/docs/guides/custom-chips-to-wasm.md

 ```

 After fetching the image, this will command automatically execute the `Makefile` in the project.
 In the case of the
-inverter example, will create the `dist/` directory, compile the binary into `dist/chip.wasm` and copy `chip.json` to
+inverter example, it will create the `dist/` directory, compile the binary into `dist/chip.wasm` and copy `chip.json` to
 `dist/`.

 You can enter an interactive session with the following: